 After years of having to budget like a student, the last thing you’ll want to do when you finish your studies is work into a poorly paid, or perhaps even unpaid internship.
 However, if you’re able to find yourself an internship you’ll be in a much better position to get the job you’ve been working towards.

 Many companies end up offering interns a permanent position amongst their staff if they can prove they’re of value; while even if you aren’t lucky enough to turn your internship into a paid position, the experience will do you the world of good when applying for other jobs.
 After all, as great as your grades may be, in graduate recruitment there’s no substitution for experience.

 Don’t rely on advertised positions

-One mistake many people make when they’re looking for jobs is only applying to positions that are advertised as vacant.
+One mistake many people make when they’re looking for jobs or graduate schemes, is only applying to positions that are advertised as vacant.
 By sending letters of interest to potential employers you can show them you have a pro-active approach that would be of great value to them.

 While mentioning why you’re interested in working for their company is important, you should focus on explaining to them what you would be able to offer.
 While there’s no guarantee a company will have a position available for you if you are able to stand out they will let you know when there are any vacancies, and you will be marked out as a candidate to keep a close eye on.

 Finding work is hardly easy

 While it’s clear that the graduates of 2013 will have a harder time finding their ideal job than the graduates of a decade ago, there is still employment out there for most students leaving university if they look hard enough.

 While there are horror stories of graduates unsuccessfully applying for hundreds of jobs, the good news is that most graduates will eventually be able to find employment as long as they are willing to persevere.